Nateg5151/Prework-study-guide/README.md

 ## Description

-This Prework Study Guide was created for boot camp students who were going through the Prework.
+I'm a Bootcampspot student, this is my first project for this course.
+This will hopefully aid and help future students study and learn!
 It contains notes on HTML, CSS, Git, and JavaScript.

 ## Installation

-N/A
+VS Code
+Xcode (MacOs)
+TechEr (extension within VS Code)

 ## Usage